danhitchcock/nano_tipper_z/README.md

 # FAQ
 ## Why does the message have to start with !nano_tip?
-This is to prevent uninentional tips!
+This is to prevent unintentional tips!
 If the program simply scanned the entire comment, a user might accidently quote someone else's tip command in a response.
 In the future I might change this, but for now it's the best way to ensure the program behaves as expected.

 ## Are my funds safe?